ksu-cs-textbooks/cs-zero/content/x-cis115-labs/11-python-loops/05-worked-example/_index.md

 ## Initial Testing and Debugging

-So, at this point, we can put all of the pieces together a test our program.
+So, at this point, we can put all of the pieces together and test our program.
 Here is the complete program that we've written so far:

 ```python
 import random